BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 TODO
 ====

+* Config option to specify the rarity of gear found in lockers?
 * Can we increase boss drop counts depending on player count?
 * Untested components from Torgue DLC *(I'm afraid that's my least favorite DLC, to the point of not really liking it much, so I suspect that these